-• Indicators:
+Indicators:

-- o Some of the intervention result indicators were defined as output indicators. - Current output and result indicators were missing reliable baseline values and calculations on what would happen without the programme. - Programme level indicators were not consistent with the intervention level indicators (based on the characteristics of the relevant intervention) that will cause aggregation issues. - As for the GDP growth, there was no direct link between intervention level indicators and programme level indicators as intervention level indicators did not refer to any financial data but number or people/ organisations and projects involved in EU funding. - As for employment growth, project progress reports did not refer to increase in number of employees but only number of persons reached by the action (target groups). - Some result indicators did not give a meaningful view on actual result but they refered to the output of the intervention.
+- Some of the intervention result level indicators are rather output indicators. - Current output and result indicators often lack of reliable baseline values and calculations on what would happen without the programme. - Programme level indicators are not consistent with the intervention level indicators (based on the characteristics of the relevant intervention) that will result aggregation issues. - As for the GDP growth, there is no direct link between intervention level indicators and programme level indicators as intervention level indicators do not refer to any financial data but number or people/ organisations and projects involved in EU funding. - As for employment growth, project progress reports do not refer to increase in number of employees but only number of persons reached by the action (target groups). - Some result indicators do not give a meaningful view on actual result but they refer to the output of the intervention.